Debugging in PHP. Now what? Explaining var_export, a useful and powerful ally

 So, is it print_r?

-Echoing the pre tag before and after print_r is such a joke that it's no longer a joke.
-I do it sometimes (do I do it?).
+Echoing pre tags before and after print_r is so common that it's practically a joke.
+I do it sometimes (do I ever do it?).

-If you want to display everything, you can use var_dump, but if you want to use it for things like writing to logs, I recommend var_export.
+If you want to display it directly, var_dump is fine, but if you want to write it down in a log, I recommend var_export.

 What is var_export?

-As the name suggests, the var_export function is used to export variables.
+The var_export function, as its name suggests, is used to export variables.

-As proof of this, the output information is exactly the same as PHP variable declarations.
+As proof of this, the information it outputs is exactly like a PHP variable declaration.

 <?php $hoge = array( 'a', 'b', 'c', 'd', ); var_export($hoge);